Today's viewers and listeners are less tolerant than ever before of discriminatory or racist language, Ofcom research claims.

 “The following programme contains scenes which some viewers may find disturbing”.

-However, bearing in mind that the version of the film broadcast contained a number of shots which the BBFC had specifically required to be cut as a condition of the award of an ‘18’ certificate, we did not consider that these warnings were sufficient to
+However, bearing in mind that the version of the film broadcast contained a number of shots which the BBFC had specifically required to be cut as a condition of the award of an ‘18’ certificate, we did not consider that these warnings were

-standards.
+generally accepted standards.
 Accordingly, the material also breached Rule 2.1 of the Code.

 Ofcom is concerned about the nature of these breaches and the adequacy of AMC’s compliance processes and therefore puts the Licensee on notice that further compliance failures in this area may result in the imposition of a statutory sanction.